Top 50+ Python Interview Questions and Answers

 • Lists can be modified (mutable), but tuples are immutable and cannot be changed after creation.

-Ans: NumPy is a powerful library for numerical computing in Python, providing support for large, multi-dimensional arrays and matrices, along with a large collection of mathematical functions to operate on these arrays.
+NumPy is a powerful library for numerical computing in Python.
+It provides support for large, multi-dimensional arrays and matrices and a large collection of mathematical functions to operate on them.

 Example